saroj33/IntegrationLayer/README.md

 # About
 This project is built in spring boot using jersey (as jax-rs implementation).
 This API has only one endpoint /agreement located at /web/AgreementController.
 The main objective of this endpoint is it consumes
-4 different APIs from 2 different servers.
-And outputs success if all the calls succeeds.
-The business logic of this project i.e consuming 3rd party APIs is located at services/ResClientjava.
+3 different endpoints from 2 different servers.
+And outputs success if all the calls succeed.
+The business logic of this project i.e consuming 3rd party APIs is located at services/ResClient.java

 # System Integration Testing
 System integration test is written in a file called SystemIT.java located at test/java/no.jax.rs.IntegrationLayer/SystemIT.java.